-Health Occupations

-PHLB 110 3 credits

-PHLB 110L 1 credit

-PHLB 122C 3 credits
+• = Course available through Distance Learning (see page 43).

+Technologies

+PHOTONICS TECHNOLOGY

+- Associate of Applied Science Degree in Photonics Technology

 - Certificate in Photonics Technology

-- Associate of Applied Science Degree in Photonics Technology

 Program Description

 The program is designed to expose students to four major areas: Laser Systems, Electronics, Optics, and Electro-Optics.
 Students learn about the laser both as an instrument and as an integral part of a system designed for industrial application.
 The program covers topics such as laser alignment, safety and the use of lasers in electronics production, testing, and maintenance.
 Through the program, students acquire a good working knowledge of light, geometrical and physical optics, optical components and optical systems.
 In addition, students receive in-depth classroom preparation in the scientific principles of laser and fiber optics to incorporate their skills and knowledge into developing Electro-Optical Techniques and Systems.
 A primary emphasis of the curriculum is to provide graduates with extensive hands-on training in the scientific procedures and applications utilized by laser and fiber optic companies and research laboratories.

 Career and Advancement Opportunities

 Photonics Technology is one of the most rapidly growing technical fields in America today.
 Graduates will be eligible for entry-level technical positions in a wide range of scientific disciplines utilizing laser and fiber optic technology.
-Upon the successful completion of requirements for the certificate, students will receive a certificate as Installer.

 Special Requirements

-None.
+Students applying for this program should be seriously interested in the study of scientific procedures and applications utilized by laser and fiber optics.

+Contact Information

+Additional program information is available from the program chair at (505) 224-3340 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

+PHOTONICS TECHNOLOGY DEGREE OR CERTIFICATE

+Recommended Course Sequence for Full-time Students

+(Part-time students should see an Advisor or Counselor to customize your educational plan.)

+Certificate requirements = 38 credits